WidiNetkrom/transmedika-video-call/README.md

           primarySwatch: Colors.blue,
         ),
         home: OneToOneScreen(
           mySelf: mySelf,
           other: other,
           consultationId: consultationId,
-            fcmTokens: fcmTokens
+          fcmTokens: fcmTokens,
+          onMessage: (message){
+            ///put your toast or widget for display message },
         )
     );
   }